 Did you know a high protein diet is one of the key elements in burning fat?
-And I’m talking specifically about that dangerous stomach fat that increases your risk of heart disease, metabolic syndrome and type 2 diabetes.
-In this post I will show you exactly when, why and how to use protein powder for weight loss, and also the best protein powder to use for this very job.
+We’re talking specifically about that dangerous stomach fat that increases your risk of heart disease, metabolic syndrome and type 2 diabetes.
+This is the kind of fat that you really need to keep under control to stay healthy.

-Reasons why you should keep within a Healthy BMI
+Reasons why you should keep within a healthy BMI

 Keeping your BMI within a healthy range is not only crucial for long term health and the prevention of many diseases, but also for your energy and vitality levels.
-And that’s just the tip of the iceberg as there are also so many other good reasons for keeping excess weight off that many people are unaware of: These include the following:-
+But, that’s just the tip of the iceberg as there are also so many other good reasons for keeping excess weight off that many people are unaware of: These include the following:-

-- A HEALTHY HEART – Taking the strain off your heart by losing weight may lead to decreased risk of heart disease, stroke, and heart attack.
+- A HEALTHY HEART – Taking the strain off your heart by losing weight may lead to decreased risk of heart disease, stroke and heart attack.
 The World Heart Federation says that over-weight folks are more likely to develop the diseases that are potential risk factors to cardiovascular disease.

-- DEEPER SLEEP – Eating high GI junk food can hinder sleep due to blood sugar fluctuations.
+- DEEPER SLEEP – Eating high GI junk food can hinder sleep, due to blood sugar fluctuations.
 A low GI diet helps keep blood sugar stable as well as promoting weight loss.

 - REDUCED RISK OF DIABETES – Eating less junk foods, plus being in a healthy weight range slashes your risk of diabetes.